ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 ```
 You can also customize the panel’s name using the **Panel title** field.

-### Functional Highlights
+#### Functional Highlights

-- Lines display execution progress via embedded CA rules
-- Users can mark the order as Completed directly from this panel
+- The order is marked as Completed automatically when the warehouse worker finishes it through the handheld device.
+- The warehouse manager can then see the updated status here and proceed to the next steps using the following panels.

 ## Web Panel 2: Requisition (Parent Document)

-Displays the Warehouse Requisition associated with the selected order.
+This panel displays the Single Record Form of the Warehouse Requisition that is the parent document of the selected Warehouse Order.
+When the requisition is marked as Completed, the corresponding Store Transaction is automatically created through the document event [Completed Warehouse Requisition](#).

 ### Setup